How You Can Help

 Action for Success Program

-Action for Success is an evidence-based drop out prevention program in Brunswick County middle schools, Waccamaw School and Supply Elementary School that works by building relationships that remove the barriers to learning and improve ways our community responds to needs of at-risk students and their families.
+Action for Success is an evidence-based drop out prevention program in all Brunswick County middle schools, Lincoln Elementary, Jessie Mae Monroe Elementary, Supply Elementary, and Waccamaw School that works by building relationships that remove the barriers to learning and improve ways our community responds to needs of at-risk students and their families.

 Here are a few ways you can help: